Spectacular views of Alcatraz and the Golden Gate Bridge

 Spectacular views of Alcatraz Island and the Golden Gate Bridge from the San Francisco shoreline

-From the San Francisco waterfront there are specatcular views of the Bay.
+From the San Francisco waterfront, there are spectacular views of the Bay.

 San Francisco Bay is the largest Pacific estuary in the Americas and the main part of the bay measures three to twelve miles (5–19 km) wide east-to-west and somewhere between 48 miles (77 km) and 60 miles (97 km) north-to-south.

-There are five large islands in San Francisco Bay of which a few are visable from the San Francisco Shorline.
+There are five large islands in San Francisco Bay of which a few are visible from the San Francisco Shoreline.

 Angel Island was known as "Ellis Island West" because it served as the entry point for immigrants from East Asia.
-It is now a California State Park accessible by ferry from Fishermans Wharf and aso from Tiburon CA.
+It is now a California State Park accessible by ferry from Fisherman's Wharf and also from Tiburon CA.